serratoangel/memotest/README.md

 # MemoTest

-Project created using techonologies such as Hhtml, CSS, JavaScript and React.
+Project created using techonologies such as Html, CSS, JavaScript and React.

 ### Made by Angel Serrato.